Social media use by the Islamic State: Justpaste.it

 Justpaste.it, an anonymous photo and text sharing website, has also been utilized heavily.
 With the option to lock images, the website allows anonymous users to send and receive content without registration.
-For this reason, ISIS members have shared photos of countless murders, executions, and battlegrounds onto the app to be disseminated to other applications.
+For this reason, IS members have shared photos of countless murders, executions, and battlegrounds onto the app to be disseminated to other applications.

-There have been calls to shut down the site to prevent its usage by ISIS or other extremist groups.
+There have been calls to shut down the site to prevent its usage by IS or other extremist groups.
 However, founder Mariusz Żurawek has resisted doing so.
 He stated, "I do not want to interfere with any type of conflict and stay on one side.
 Justpaste.it has many users.
 I cannot focus on a single group.
 I don’t see any reason why they should shut down the service.
 Should they shut down Twitter, too?"

-In 2014, Justpaste.it removed graphic content from the website—this prompted ISIS to launch their own content-sharing pages.
+In 2014, Justpaste.it removed graphic content from the website—this prompted IS to launch their own content-sharing pages.
 These sites included Manbar.me in 2014, Nasher.me in January 2015, and Alors.ninja, in July 2015.
-ISIS social media offices relied most heavily on Manbar.me to distribute propaganda photos of battles and city raids.
-In 2016, ISIS introduced PasteMaker and Sharetext, which mirrored the encrypted messages of Justpaste.it.
-Despite creating their own platforms periodically, they were considerably more difficult to navigate; thus ISIS returned to using Justpaste.it.
+IS social media offices relied most heavily on Manbar.me to distribute propaganda photos of battles and city raids.
+In 2016, IS introduced PasteMaker and Sharetext, which mirrored the encrypted messages of Justpaste.it.
+Despite creating their own platforms periodically, they were considerably more difficult to navigate; thus IS returned to using Justpaste.it.

 The Dawn of Glad Tidings smartphone application

-ISIS created The Dawn of Glad Tidings, an Arabic-language application.
-This app shares many of the tweets, pictures, and videos from ISIS sympathetic Twitter accounts.
+IS created The Dawn of Glad Tidings, an Arabic-language application.
+This app shares many of the tweets, pictures, and videos from IS sympathetic Twitter accounts.
 Additionally, it allowed users to see and monitor hashtags, tweets, images, videos, and comments that were posted on their accounts.
-The application was originally intended for ISIS followers to have a private online forum to communicate.
+The application was originally intended for IS followers to have a private online forum to communicate.
 This app was downloaded several hundred times on the Google Play app store before being taken down.

 Offline impact

-As the November 2015 attacks in Paris demonstrate, ISIS also resorts to old-fashioned methods of communication and propaganda.
+As the November 2015 attacks in Paris demonstrate, IS also resorts to old-fashioned methods of communication and propaganda.
 Lewis notes that the attacks in Paris represent a 'propaganda of the deed', a method developed by 19th century anarchists in Europe.
-The November 2015 ISIS attacks were perpetrated without prior warning, largely because the operatives met face-to-face and used other non-digital means of communication.
-Additionally, it is common for ISIS to claim responsibility of many terror attacks around the world such as the Paris Attacks, the Pulse night club shooting, and the Las Vegas attack.
+The November 2015 IS attacks were perpetrated without prior warning, largely because the operatives met face-to-face and used other non-digital means of communication.
+Additionally, it is common for IS to claim responsibility of many terror attacks around the world such as the Paris Attacks, the Pulse night club shooting, and the Las Vegas attack.